+PM1:

-PM1: All activities completed by the case management agencies are entered into the LTSSMaryland Tracking System.
-The SMA monitors all case management agencies through reports built into the system, and as the need arises, custom reporting.
+All CM-activities completed by the case management agencies are entered into the LTSSMaryland Taracking Seystem.
+The SMA monitors CM functionsall case management agencies through reports built into the system, and as the need arises, custom reporting.
 This includes an evaluation of all functions, including developing and submitting plans of service (POS), submitting reportable events (RE) and the associated intervention and action plans, and submitting activities for reimbursement in line with the solicitation.
+All Reportable Events are entered into the LTSSMaryland Tracking System.
 Identified deficiencies require that the case management agency submit an acceptable corrective action plan (CAP) to the SMA.
 The case management agency receives a letter indicating when the review has been successfully closed and the CAP has been approved.
-The SMA maintains all documentation of the actions that were taken to remediate identified problems related to required functions of the case management agency.
+The SMA maintains all documentation of the actions that were taken to remediate identified problems related to the case management reviews or reportable events required functions of the case management agency.